WEHSAA - BOARD OF DIRECTORS, 2026 ELECTION

-Nominating Committee: Richard Harrison, Carolyn McArthur, and Larry Wilson
+Nominating Committee: Richard Harrison, Carolyn McArthur, Larry Wilson

 WELCOME TO WEST END HIGH SCHOOL - WHERE THE BLUE JAYS FLEW!